leechanwoo-kor/coursera/deep-learning-specialization/course-3-structuring-machine-learning-projects/Week 1 Case Study - Bird Recognition in the City of Peacetopia.md

 - [x] **This significantly impacts iteration speed.**
 - [ ] Reducing the model complexity will allow the use of the larger data set but preserve accuracy.
 - [x] **Lowering the number of images will reduce training time and likely allow for an acceptable tradeoff between iteration speed and accuracy.**

+### 16. The essential difference between an optimizing metric and satisficing metrics is the priority assigned by the stakeholders.
+True/False?

+- [ ] True
+- [x] **False**

+> 📌 Satisficing metrics have thresholds for measurement and an optimizing metric is unbounded.

+### 17. You train a system, and the train/dev set errors are 3.5% and 4.0% respectively.
+You decide to try regularization to close the train/dev accuracy gap.
+Do you agree?

+- [x] **No, because you do not know what the human performance level is.**
+- [ ] ...

+> 📌 You need to know what the human performance level is to estimate avoidable bias.

+### 18. You ask a few people to label the dataset so as to find out what is human-level performance.
+You find the following levels of accuracy:

+- Bird watching expert #1 - 0.3% error
+- Bird watching expert #2 - 0.5% error
+- Normal person #1 (not a bird watching expert) - 1.0% error
+- Normal person #2 (not a bird watching expert) - 1.2% error

+If your goal is to have “human-level performance” be a proxy (or estimate) for Bayes error, how would you define “human-level performance”?

+- [x] **0.3% (accuracy of expert #1)**

+### 19. Which of the following statements do you agree with?
+- [x] **A learning algorithm's performance can be better than human-level performance but it can never be better than Bayes error.**
+- [ ] ...

+### 20. After running your model with the test set you find it is a 7.0% error compared to a 2.1% error for the dev set and 2.0% for the training set.
+What can you conclude?
+(Choose all that apply)
+- [x] **You have overfitted to the dev set.**
+- [ ] You should try to get a bigger dev set.
+- [ ] Try decreasing regularization for better genenralization with the dev set.
+- [ ] You have underfitted to the dev set.

+### 21. It turns out Peacetopia has hired one of your competitors to build a system as well.
+Your system and your competitor both deliver systems with about the same running time and memory size.
+However, your system has higher accuracy!
+However, when Peacetopia tries out your and your competitor’s systems, they conclude they actually like your competitor’s system better, because even though you have higher overall accuracy, you have more false negatives (failing to raise an alarm when a bird is in the air).
+What should you do?

+- [x] **Rethink the appropriate metric for this task, and ask your team to tune to the new matric.**
+- [ ] Ask your team to take into account both accuracy and false negative rate during development.
+- [ ] Look at all the models you've developed during the development process and find the one with the lowest false negative error rate.
+- [ ] Pick false negative rate as the new matric, and use this new metric to drive all further development.